Ferhan-Hacisalihoglu/LiveChat/README.md

 - User Login: Users can log in to access the chat functionality.
 - Real-Time Messaging: Users can send and receive messages in real-time.
-- User List: Displays a list of online users.
+- User List: Displays a list of all users.
 - Saving Messages: All messages are saved in the database.